StackVista/stackstate-docs/k8s-suse-rancher-prime-agent-air-gapped.md

 *Note: if the destination registry doesn't use authentication the environment variables, `DST_REGISTRY_USERNAME` and `DST_REGISTRY_PASSWORD` must not be configured or have to be set to empty values.*
 {% endhint %}

-## Installing Rancher Prime Observability Agent
+## Installing SUSE Observability Agent

-The command to install the Rancher Prime Observability Agent has to be received from Rancher Prime Observability UI.
+The command to install the SUSE Observability Agent has to be received from SUSE Observability UI.
 Log in to your instance and in the left-side menu choose the `Stackpacks`.
 Press `ADD NEW INSTANCE` and fill in the name of the cluster.
 For correct integration with Rancher it has to be the same as the cluster name in the Rancher UI.